emojicode/emojicode.github.io/src/guides/install.md

 The installer will tell you what it is about to do and will prompt you for confirmation.
-By default, the installer will try to install Emojicode into /usr/local/bin and /usr/local/EmojicodePackages.
-If your user doesn’t have write access to these diretories you will either need to prepend `install.sh` with `sudo` or provide a different install location like `install.sh ~/bin/ ~/EmojicodePackages`.
+By default, the installer will try to install Emojicode into /usr/local/bin and /usr/local/EmojicodePackages. **If your user doesn’t have write access to these diretories** you will either need to prepend `./install.sh` with `sudo` or provide a different install location like `./install.sh ~/bin/ ~/EmojicodePackages`.

 <div class="magic-install-sw">
   <div class="magic-install-sw-box">